 We are committed to the ambitions and climate change goals of the Paris Agreement.
 From a lifecycle perspective, the vast majority of emissions occur during the use phase of our products and therefore our first priority is to develop solutions that reduce the carbon emissions from transportation and machinery.

 Energy-efficient products and solutions mean significant savings for our customers and, at the same time, better environmental performance and less climate impact.
 Already today, we offer leading, fossil free alternatives such as zero emission vehicles in our core segments.
 While numbers of sold electric vehicles are small today compared with traditional combustion drivelines, this transition to low carbon transport and infrastructure is on-going and will increase rapidly.
-Our ambition is to sell 100% fossil free Volvo Group vehicles from 2040, to be CO2 neutral by 2050.
+Our ambition is reach net-zero greenhouse gas emissions by 2040.

 Fully electric products have the potential to emit close to zero greenhouse gases in the use phase, but this depends on the access to electricity from clean sources and relies on a rapid expansion of the current charging infrastructure.
 The electric drive trains use energy coming either from batteries or by converting hydrogen on board into electricity.
 We have set the ambition to have at least 35% fully electric vehicles sales by 2030.